codeation/lru/README.md

 # lru

 A lru is an asynchronous LRU cache.

+This package is moving into maintenance mode.
+See https://github.com/hashicorp/golang-lru for LRUs with Go generics.

 [![GoDoc](https://godoc.org/github.com/codeation/lru?status.svg)](https://godoc.org/github.com/codeation/lru)